thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 - Follow the prompts to select the `express-typescript-typeorm-postgres` starter kit and name your new project.
 - `cd` into your project directory and run `npm install`.
+- Make sure you have docker & docker-compose installed on your machine
+- Create a `.env` file and copy the contents of `.env.example` into it.
-- Run `npm run dev` to start the development server.
+- Run `npm run dev` to start the development server and infrastructure.
 - Open your browser to `http://localhost:3000` to see the included example code running.

 ### Manual